Banking in China: Trust and investment corporations

 In the midst of the reforms of the 1990s, the government established some new investment banks that engaged in various forms of merchant and investment banking activities.
 However, many of the 240 or so international trust and investment corporations (ITICs) established by government agencies and provincial authorities experienced severe liquidity problems after the bankruptcy of the Guangdong International Trust and Investment Corporation (GITIC) in late 1998.
 The largest surviving ITIC is China International Trust and Investment Corporation (CITIC), which has a banking subsidiary known as China CITIC Bank.

 County banks

-A County Bank is a kind of financial institution with the purpose of boosting rural economic development, which has developed in China since 2005.
+A County Bank, as known as Rural Commercial Banks, is a kind of financial institution with the purpose of boosting rural economic development, which has developed in China since 2005.